or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 - Invalid request shape throws before any HTTP call.

-- Network or daemon error on INTEND emission throws.
+- Network or instance error on INTEND emission throws.

 - Poll timeout throws